The robot cannot store energy

 - Energy storage robot for electric vehicles

-- How does teladian store energy
+- How does the new equipment store energy in batteries outdoors

-- Use water to store energy
+- Can gears store energy